 Lockheed Martin in fact is developing Tactical Airborne Laser Weapon System (TALWS) technology to protect warfighters on the battlefield.
 TALWS is aimed to defend against small rockets, artillery shells and mortars, small unmanned aerial vehicles, small attack boats and lightweight ground vehicles that are approximately a mile way.
 As fiber laser power levels increase, the systems will be able to disable larger threats and do so across greater distances.
 When operated in conjunction with kinetic energy systems, these systems can serve as a force multiplier.

-As we have previously explained, in 2017 Lockheed Martin has secured $26.3 million contract from the US Air Force Research Lab (AFRL) to design, develop and produce a high power laser system that will be tested on a tactical fighter jet by 2021.
+As we have previously explained, in 2017 Lockheed Martin has secured a $26.3 million contract from the US Air Force Research Lab (AFRL) to design, develop and produce a high power laser system that will be tested on a tactical fighter jet by 2021.